charmplusplus/charm4py/docs/tutorial.rst

 .. code-block:: python

     # start.py
-    from charmpy import charm
+    from charm4py import charm

     def main(args):
         print("Charm program started on processor", charm.myPe())
         print("Running on", charm.numPes(), "processors")
         exit()

-    charm.start(main)
+    charm.start(main)  # call main([]) in interactive mode

-We need to define an entry point to the CharmPy program, which we refer to as the Charm *main* function.
+We need to define an entry point to the Charm4py program, which we refer to as the Charm *main* function.
 In our example, it is the function called ``main`` .
 The main function runs on only one processor, typically processor 0, and is in charge